Józef Tischner: Life

 Tisznerówka House in Łopuszna houses a museum devoted to Tischner.

 Tischner was born in Stary Sącz to a Góral family and grew up in the village Łopuszna in the south east of Poland.
 He studied at Jagiellonian University in Kraków.
 In the 1970s he became an important writer of the opposition movement against the socialist government of the People's Republic of Poland.
 In 1980s he was considered the semi-official chaplain of the Solidarity movement, and was praised by Pope John Paul II.

 After the fall of communism in 1989, he continued preaching the importance of ethics in the new capitalist Poland.
 In September 1999, Tischner received the Order of the White Eagle, Poland's highest decoration.

 Tischner remains a controversial figure in Poland.
 He frequently criticized Polish religiousness by calling it as flat (shallow) as a pancake, he also accused the Polish clergy of being extremely conservative, engaged in politics and antisemitism.

 Tischner was involved in politics, he supported the Liberal Democratic Congress, then was a member of the program council of the Freedom Union.
 Tischner also cooperated on scientific ground with Jarosław Gowin.

-Józef Tischner was an author of the Catholic Weekly, a liberal Catholic, and Christian democratic newspaper.
+Tischner was a contributor to Tygodnik Powszechny, a liberal Catholic, and Christian democratic weekly newspaper.

 Tischner was also member of Związek Podhalański, an organisation of Gorals from Podhale.

 Fellow of Collegium Invisibile as a professor of philosophy.
 He died in Kraków on 28 June 2000.